MC Lyte: 1999–2012: Collaborations and releases independently

-In May 2008, as member of the group Almost September with Philip "Whitey" White and Jared Lee Gosselin, MC Lyte released The Almost September EP.
-This features an R&B/Soul oriented sound and features collaborations with KRS-One and Sleepy Brown.
-Later she embarks with the group on a tour in Europe.
-In June is released the song "Closer", a collaboration with her cousin Charles Hamilton.
-In October of that year performed "Cha Cha Cha" at the 3th edition of the BET Hip Hop Awards.
-In December MC Lyte collaborates with Jay-Z on "BK Anthem".
+In May 2008, as a member of the group Almost September with Philip "Whitey" White and Jared Lee Gosselin, MC Lyte released The Almost September EP.
+This features an R&B/Soul oriented sound.
+Later she embarked with the group on a tour in Europe.
+In June, she released the song "Closer", a collaboration with her cousin Charles Hamilton.
+In October 2008, she performed "Cha Cha Cha" at the 3th edition of the BET Hip Hop Awards.
+In December, MC Lyte collaborated with Jay-Z on "BK Anthem".

-In February 2009 Lyte collaborated with India Arie on the track "Psalms 23" from her album Testimony: Vol. 2, Love & Politics.
-In June of that year, Lyte collaborated again with Teena Marie on the track "The Pressure" from her latest album Congo Square.
-In that year also released the single with a Reggae-oriented sound "Brooklyn".
+In February 2009, Lyte collaborated with India Arie on the track "Psalms 23" from her album Testimony: Vol. 2, Love & Politics.
+In June 2009, Lyte collaborated again with Teena Marie on the track "The Pressure" from her album Congo Square.
+In 2009, she also released the single with a Reggae-oriented sound "Brooklyn".

 In December 2010, she performed on the concert/TV Special VH1 Divas Salute The Troops, which also featured Nicki Minaj, Katy Perry, Keri Hilson, and Heart.

-In 2011 MC Lyte performed again at the Essence Music Festival and released the single "Dada da Da".
+In 2011, MC Lyte performed again at the Essence Music Festival and released the single "Dada da Da".

-In March 2012 collaborated with Grammy-winning singer Macy Gray on the interlude "Really (Skit)" from her album Covered.
-That year she also released the single "Dopestyle" and her own Mobile app MC Lyte App, where publishes her exclusive musical releases.
+In March 2012, she collaborated with Grammy-winning singer Macy Gray on the interlude "Really (Skit)" from her album Covered.
+In 2012, she released the single "Dopestyle" and her own Mobile app MC Lyte App, where she published her exclusive musical releases.

 2013–present: Legend and following projects

-In January 2013 MC Lyte receives the Lifetime Achievement Award at Russell Simmons's Hip Hop Inaugural Ball.
-In June of that year releases "Cravin'" in collaboration with Stan Carrizosa as the first single from her forthcoming album.In October, Lyte was honored with the Icon Lifetime Achievement "I Am Hip Hop" at the 8th edition of the BET Hip Hop Awards for her contributions to hip-hop culture.
+In January 2013, MC Lyte received a Lifetime Achievement Award at Russell Simmons's Hip Hop Inaugural Ball.
+In June, she released "Cravin'", in collaboration with Stan Carrizosa as the first single from her forthcoming album.
+In October, Lyte was honored with the Icon Lifetime Achievement "I Am Hip Hop" at the 8th edition of the BET Hip Hop Awards for her contributions to hip-hop culture.

-In September 2014, "Dear John" (featuring Common & 10Beats) was released as the second single.
-That same month she reunited with Queen Latifah, Brandy and Yo-Yo to perform "I Wanna Be Down" at the 2014 BET Hip Hop Awards in celebration of its 20th anniversary.On October 14, 2014, MC Lyte performed "Cha Cha Cha" and "Dear John" to the President Barack Obama at the celebration of the 50th anniversary of the legislation that created the National Endowment for the Humanities and the National Endowment for the Arts, becoming the first female artist to perform Hip Hop at the White House.
-In November released "Ball" as the third single.
+In September 2014, "Dear John", featuring Common & 10Beats, was released as the second single.
+In September, she reunited with Queen Latifah, Brandy and Yo-Yo to perform "I Wanna Be Down" at the 2014 BET Hip Hop Awards in celebration of its 20th anniversary.
+On October 14, 2014, MC Lyte performed "Cha Cha Cha" and "Dear John" to President Barack Obama at the celebration for the 50th anniversary of the legislation that created the National Endowment for the Humanities and the National Endowment for the Arts, becoming the first female artist to perform Hip Hop at the White House.
+In November, she released "Ball" as the third single.

 In April 2015, MC Lyte released Legend, her eighth solo album and her first full-length studio album in 12 years.
 As part of Record Store Day, the album was available for 24 hours only on a limited-edition vinyl collector's item.
 Shortly before the album's release, the fourth and final single "Check" was released.